security-assignments/security-assignments.github.io/_activities/case-uber-2018.md

 ---
-title: Case of 2018 Uber Breach
+title: "Case -- Uber 2018 Breach"
 description:
 ---

 # Instructions

 1. Take 5-minutes or so read the case highlights below.
 You don’t need to read the associated reference links.
 2. Discuss with your group the following questions:
     a.
 Did a breach actually occur?
     b.
 Should Uber have disclosed the breach?